crashub/grails/readme.md

 # Grails specific usage

 There is an `evaluate` command available which takes a String as argument which is evaluated as a groovy script.
-This script has a variable named [`grailsApplication`][2] available from which pretty much everything of the grails application should be accessible.
+This script has the [`GrailsApplication`][2] instance available as `grailsApplication` from which pretty much everything grails related should be accessible.

   [1]: http://www.crashub.org/
   [2]: http://grails.org/doc/latest/ref/Controllers/grailsApplication.html